-The mission of the Enterprise School District is to provide an educational climate where all students have an opportunity to achieve academic success, develop physical and emotional well-being, and become productive and responsible citizens within a setting that is as safe and secure as possible.
+The mission of the Enterprise School District is to ensure that all students achieve academic success, develop physical and emotional well-being, and become productive and responsible citizens.
+This will be achieved by creating a collaborative educational culture that is positive, nurturing, and safe.